amrvac/amrvac/doc/global_todo_list.md

 \todo **Important** Convert the physics modules to actual modules

+\todo **Important** Simplify the geometry description, by naming the supported geometries instead of defining phi, z, ndim, ndir and typeaxial.

 \todo Allow runs with more CPUs than coarse grid blocks

 \todo Implement the hlld solver